 By late 1969, off the peg ‘crombies’ of varying quality became widely available in London.
 They were usually sold off the back of a van in places such as Brick Lane market and never made of Crombie cloth.
 Many of these sellers were Asian, and – as one original skinhead shamefacedly told me – kids often sent others to get a coat as they themselves didn’t want to be seen buying from a ‘paki’.
 In London in 1970, these ‘market crombies’ quickly became the most widespread skinhead coats, worn to the football ground just as much as they were during the week.

 I’m lucky enough to own a navy ‘market crombie’ with red lining from that period, made in Britain by a company called Evron.
 It stands out for being particularly well waisted and boasting a somewhat flared bottom, which gives its shape a nice flow.
-Although some of the cheaper market crombies reputedly resembled horse blankets, mine is of decent quality, relatively heavy and warm, and made of 80% wool.
+Although some of the cheaper market crombies reputedly resembled horse blankets, mine is of decent quality, relatively heavy, and made of 80% wool.
 I would say it’s the old school equivalent of today’s Warrior and Relco coats, although its dandyish cut is superior.
 At 39 inches back length, it’s a tad shorter than today’s Crombie ‘retro’ coat, but a good couple of inches longer than the likes of Warrior and Relco.

 Right (second left), wrong (first right):